mah427/new_jersey_arbitration/arbitration_awards_notes.md

 **Each arbitrator has template which they use to format the awards:**

-*Cure, I:*
+### Cure, I:

 I.  PROCEDURAL BACKGROUND

 II.
+PROPOSALS

+> A. FINAL UNION PROPOSALS
+> B. FINAL "INSERT EMPLOYER" PROPOSALS

+III.
 STIPULATIONS OF THE PARTIES
-III.
-THE FINAL OFFERS OF THE PARTIES
+* Items over which the parties agreed to during arbitration

+IV.
+STATUTORY CRITERIA

 <ol type="I">